kyla100/AboutMe/README.md

       * Medical PBL Case Studies: <https://youtube.com/playlist?list=PL7HhZsUYpp4ct5-f611EU-Q3hIxYMT8ET>
 * Through this program, students were able to explore the medical fields and deepen their understanding in specific areas through real life cases from practicing doctors and professors.

-### LOHS Asian American Student Union (AASU) Co-Founder & Leader, September 2020 - Present
+### Co-Founder & Leader, LOHS Asian American Student Union (AASU), September 2020 - Present
 * Successfully organized the Cultural Fair on April 16th, 2022, aiming to unify the local community and share our Asian cultures after ethnic division/tension during the pandemic (completely student-led):
    * Very rewarding to see the huge turnout and high impact on our local communities supported by a sold out crowd of 800+ from all ethnic groups;
    * Funded by 13+ sponsorships/donations and Lake Oswego Municipal Grant (total of ~$10,000), we were able to invite 10 performance groups, 20 cultural booths, and foods from 9 different Asian restaurants;